ba0f3/uibuilder.nim/README.md

 ### Usage
 > you must have [Glade](https://glade.gnome.org/) installed in order to build UI and create *.glade files

+UIBuilder contains a library for load glade file and construct UI on-the-fly, another part - `uibuilder` binary - which generates a Nim module from glade file.

+#### Load Glade file

 ```nim
 import ui, uibuilder